Joseph A. Lombardo

 - The employee must receive a standard paycheck with taxes deducted each month

 It should be noted that not all workplace injuries are treated the same.
 There are two types of workplace injuries: those that happen because of sudden events and those that happen gradually over time.
 The former type of injury is easier to get compensation for since there was a distinct event with a direct cause — an accident, fall, explosion, or collision.

 The latter type of workplace injury can cause severe joint and muscle problems, often due to performing a repeated motion many times over a long period of time.
-This type of workers’ compensation claim is more difficult for insurance companies to accept because it can be harder to prove that it happened a result of actions in the workplace.
+This type of workers’ compensation claim in South Jersey is more difficult for insurance companies to accept because it can be harder to prove that it happened a result of actions in the workplace.

 Coverage for medical treatment provided by workers’ compensation insurance includes the cost of procedures, hospital and physician visits, prescription medications, and equipment that the victim may need to deal with their injury in their everyday lives.

 Lost wages paid by workers’ compensation companies are determined by whether the disability is temporary or permanent.
 Awards for temporary disability can be up to 70% of an employee’s normal pay.
 Lost wages for permanent disability are in proportion to the severity of the injury.

 While the benefits provided by workers’ compensation insurance companies are often helpful to victims, they don’t always provide enough financial support.
 Basic South Jersey workers’ claims don’t include compensation for pain and suffering, nor do they compensate for future lost wages, the loss of advancement opportunities, or any loss of future enjoyment.